Petr Hruška (poet): Works

 Petr Hruška says: "Poetry is not a decoration of life".
 According to him, poetry must "excite, disturb, amaze, surprise, unsettle the reader, demolish the existing aesthetic satisfactions and create new ones."
 Described as a poet of unrest and hidden dangers in everyday life, he confronts readers with a world seemingly familiar, and yet surprising in its reality.
 Casual situations are the source of a subtle tension and deep, though at first glance hardly noticeable meaning.
 He said in an interview: "I think that real grace and gracefulness appear only where all the gloominess, depression, and weariness of life, all the 'loneliness of the relationship' are somehow present as well.
 Only in the midst of that can a thin thread of light shine, a thin thread, which however contains all the fateful nearness that two people are capable of."

 About Hruška's work, poet Ivan Wernisch wrote: "You manage to write poetry without unavailing things, that is, without lyrical babbling."
 He is one of the most praised Czech poets of the post-1989 era.
+Blue Diode Press wrote about his poems that they "uncover realities we may have sensed but have never before found as precisely and unsettlingly articulated."

-He publishes poetry in many magazines (Host, Tvar, Revolver Revue, Literární noviny, Souvislosti, Weles etc.), writes reviews for Tvar and the Czech Radio Vltava, and writes academic articles (for Host, Tvar, Slovenská literatúra, Protimluv, Obrácená strana měsíce etc.) His poems have been translated into English, French, German, Slovenian, Italian, Dutch, Polish and Croatian.
-In 1998 he was awarded the Dresdner Lyrikpreis and in 2009 the Jan Skácel Award.
+He publishes poetry in many magazines (Host, Tvar, Revolver Revue, Literární noviny, Souvislosti, Weles etc.), writes reviews for Tvar and the Czech Radio Vltava, and writes academic articles (for Host, Tvar, Slovenská literatúra, Protimluv, Obrácená strana měsíce etc.) His poems have been translated into English, French, German, Slovenian, Italian, Dutch, Polish, Croatian etc. In 1998 he was awarded the Dresdner Lyrikpreis and in 2009 the Jan Skácel Award.
 His poetry collection Darmata won the Czech State Award for Literature in 2013.
 In Italy he won the Premio Piero Ciampi 2014.
 He was the editor of the Collected Works of Jan Balabán and Selected Poems by Ivan Martin Jirous; he also compiled an anthology of 20th-century Czech poetry for a Slovenian edition.
+He is the holder of the Jantar Prize (2019) for the book Nikde není řečeno and the Magnesia Litera Award for Poetry (2023) for the book Spatřil jsem svou tvář.